derricka-lau/raising-bot/readme.md

 5. **How It Works**
    - The bot waits for market open.
-   - If SPX open price > trigger price, it checks Telegram signals again at 9:32.
+   - If SPX open price > trigger price, it places order accordingly.
+It then checks Telegram signals again at 9:32.
    - Any conflicting orders will be retried automatically until market close.
    - If you are not using Telegram and find a new signal after 9:31, please stop and rerun the bot, then enter the new signal.